 Loading...

-Modern OCR achieves 95% character accuracy and 92% word accuracy through a sophisticated 5-step pipeline combining computer vision and deep learning.
+Modern OCR systems can achieve high character-level accuracy on handwritten text through a sophisticated 5-step pipeline combining computer vision and deep learning.

 Preprocessing transforms raw images into clean, binary representations optimized for recognition.
-This critical step can improve accuracy by up to 40%.
+This critical step can significantly improve downstream recognition accuracy.

 import cv2